 The members of the Board are divided into three classes serving staggered three-year terms.
 Directors for each class are elected at the annual meeting of stockholders for the year in which the term for their class expires.
+For a discussion on the proposal to amend our Certificate to declassify the Board, see Item 4 on page 53.
 Our By-Laws provide that the number of directors constituting the Board shall be determined from time to time by the Board.
-Currently, the number of directors constituting the Board is fixed at eleven.
+Currently, the number of directors constituting the Board is fixed at ten.

-The terms for four of our directors, George C. Guynn, James H. Hance, Jr., Vernon J. Nagel, and Julia B. North, expire at this annual meeting.
-Messrs.
-Hance and Nagel and Ms. North have been nominated for re-election at the annual meeting.
-If elected, they will hold office for three-year terms expiring at the annual meeting for fiscal year 2018 or until their successors are elected and qualified.
-Consistent with the maximum age provisions of our Corporate Governance Guidelines, George C. Guynn, a current director, has not been nominated for re-election at the annual meeting and will retire from the Board at that time.
-Our Corporate Governance Guidelines provide that directors will not be nominated for election after their 72nd birthday, except in unusual circumstances, and are expected to offer to resign as of the annual meeting following their 72nd birthday.
-Effective immediately following the annual meeting, the size of the Board will be reduced to ten members.
+The terms for four of our directors, W. Patrick Battle, Gordon D. Harnett, Robert F. McCullough, and Dominic J. Pileggi, expire at this annual meeting.
+All have been nominated for re-election at the annual meeting.
+If elected, they will hold office for three-year terms expiring at the annual meeting for fiscal year 2019 or until their successors are elected and qualified.
+Our Corporate Governance Guidelines provide that directors will not be nominated for election after their 75th birthday, except in unusual circumstances, and are expected to offer to resign as of the annual meeting following their 75th birthday.

-The persons named in the accompanying proxy, or their substitutes, will vote for the election of the three nominees listed hereafter, except to the extent authority to vote for any or all of the nominees is withheld.
+The persons named in the accompanying proxy, or their substitutes, will vote for the election of the four nominees listed hereafter, except to the extent authority to vote for any or all of the nominees is withheld.
 No proposed nominee is being elected pursuant to any arrangement or understanding between the nominee and any other person or persons.
 All nominees have consented to stand for election at this meeting.
 If any of the proposed nominees become unable or unwilling to serve, the persons named as proxies in the accompanying proxy, or their substitutes, shall have full discretion and authority to vote or refrain from voting for any substitute nominees in accordance with their judgment.

-The three director nominees listed below are currently directors of the Company.
+The four director nominees listed below are currently directors of the Company.
 The following is a summary of each director nominee's business experience and qualifications, other public company directorships held currently or in the last five years, and membership on the standing committees of the Board of the Company.

-Director Nominees for Terms Expiring at the Annual Meetings for Fiscal Year 2018
+Director Nominees for Terms Expiring at the Annual Meetings for Fiscal Year 2019